 Areas of focus for addressing ELA standards continue to be the subgroups English Learners, Students with Disabilities, Socioeconomically Disadvantaged as all subgroups scored below standard and declined.
 Hispanic subgroup showed improvement but are still scoring below All students by 38 points.
-ELA standards should have continued focus as all subgroups in the 2021-22 school year due to expected learning gaps caused by the disruption in the learning environment caused by the world wide pandemic from March 2020 to June 2021.
+ELA standards should have continued focus as all students maintained 0.3 points overall.
+All students will need additional support in the 2021-22 school year due to expected learning gaps caused by the disruption in the learning environment caused by the world wide pandemic from March 2020 to June 2021.